kamend0/renty/README.md

 Once the app is running, navigate to http://127.0.0.1:3000 and click around!
 Search for a city, add a new property, or edit some existing ones to your heart's content.

+NOTE: I didn't define any tests for this app, nor did I configure the existing ones.
+I can't vouch for the performance or accuracy of any generated tests.